 Stock Options.
 We have generally granted stock options under the 2002 Equity Incentive Plan with an exercise price of no less than 100% of the fair market value of our common stock on the date of grant.
 Options granted under the 2002 plan vest at the rate specified by the plan administrator and have a term of up to a maximum of 10 years.
 Unless the terms of an option holder's stock option agreement provide otherwise, if an option holder's service relationship with us, or any of our affiliates, ceases for any reason other than disability, death or cause, the option holder may generally exercise any vested options for a period of three months following the cessation of service.
 The option term may be extended in the event that exercise of the option following such a termination of service is prohibited by applicable securities laws or our insider trading policy.
-If an optionholder's service, the optionholder or a beneficiary may generally exercise any vested options for a period of 12 months in the event of disability and 18 months in the event of death.
+If an optionholder's service relationship with us or any of our affiliates ceases due to disability or death, or an optionholder dies within a certain period following cessation of service, the optionholder or a beneficiary may generally exercise any vested options for a period of 12 months in the event of disability and 18 months in the event of death.
 In the event of a termination for cause, options generally terminate immediately upon the termination of the individual for cause.
 In no event may an option be exercised beyond the expiration of its term.